adamtopaz/equational_transformer/README.md

 The output folders associated to training runs should themselves have a `logs` subdirectory, which contain `tensorboard` logs for the training runs.

 In other words, you can monitor the training with `tensorboard` by running `tensorboard --logdir=$REPO/outputs`.

+## Using the model

+This repository has a jupyter notebook called `play.ipynb` which illustrates how to initialize the classification model, load the trained weights from `default_trained_model.pth`, and make predictions with the model.
+This notebook also illustrates how one execute a testing run with the testing dataset.

+*NOTE*: `requirements.txt` does not include the necessary packages to run jupyter notebooks.